 Still weak from blood loss and the delivery, I had to endure news that worsened daily.
 My husband and I were told that our newborn son might have a heart defect that had gone undetected during my pregnancy.
 Further tests confirmed our fears and open-heart surgery was scheduled for his fourth day of life.
 We were told that if he survived, he would eventually need additional surgeries, could never play team sports, but might still be able to lead a relatively normal life.
 I would have taken him on any terms and told the doctors that chess would be his sport.
 I asked my husband not to tell me if our baby died during the surgery because I was having my first ever-panic attack that day and didn’t think I could survive the news.
 I was on a maternity floor, surrounded by healthy babies and moms, still recovering from my own surgery and about to enter one of the darkest periods of my life.
 My son did survive the open-heart surgery, but ultimately passed away in the hospital, having experienced nothing of life beyond pain.

 Losing your baby while your breasts are still filled with milk and your hopes for his future are still fresh is one of the most painful experiences imaginable.
 After our son passed away I could barely leave our apartment for fear that, because of my still large stomach, someone would ask me when I was due and that I would just burst into tears, an occurrence which actually happened a few times.
-I was insanely jealous of people who were so naïve that they could still talk about gender preference or a “birth plan” during their pregnancies.
+I was insanely jealous of people who were still given the gift to talk about gender preference or a “birth plan” during their pregnancies.

 With the help of a support group my husband and I joined, our love for each other, and the kindness of a few close friends, we healed and found the courage to try again.
 We were ultimately blessed with three more sons.
 Although we have never forgotten our first son, we feel incredibly lucky to have found happiness and joy again after the black hole that enveloped us for a time.